The Death of Priam (Lefebvre)

 The Death of Priam is an 1861 oil on canvas by Jules Lefebvre.
 He entered it for the Prix de Rome, which it won.
+It depicts the death of King Priam during the Sack of Troy, as described in Virgil's Aeneid (Book II, lines 506–558).
+Priam, the king of Troy, is killed by Achilles' son Neoptolemus.
+In Virgil's description, Neoptolemus first kills Priam's son Polites in front of his father as he seeks sanctuary on the altar of Zeus; Neoptolemus then drags Priam to the altar and kills him there.

-It depicts Neoptolemus' murder of Priam as described in Virgil's Aeneid (Book II, lines 506–558) and is now in the collections of the Beaux-Arts de Paris, in Paris, with the catalogue number PRP 111.
+The painting is now in the collection of the Beaux-Arts de Paris, in Paris, with the catalogue number PRP 111.